samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Adjudicating Areas of Effect

-When the characters are fighting a large number of monsters, it’s not always practical to use miniatures on a battle grid or some other visual aid.
-So how do you determine how many monsters are affected by the Wizard’s [Fireball](/spells/2618887-fireball) spell or some other area of effect?
+When the characters are fighting a large number of monsters, it's not always practical to use miniatures on a battle grid or some other visual aid.
+So how do you determine how many monsters are affected by the Wizard's [Fireball](/spells/2618887-fireball) spell or some other area of effect?

 The Targets in Area of Effect table offers a guideline.
 To use the table, find the column for the shape of the area, then read down until you find its size.
 Then check the rightmost column to see about how many creatures are caught in the area.
 If you imagine that the targets are spread out, decrease the number by 1d3.
-If they’re bunched up, you can increase the number by 1d3.
-Of course, an area can’t encompass more creatures than are present in an encounter.
+If they're bunched up, you can increase the number by 1d3.
+Of course, an area can't encompass more creatures than are present in an encounter.

-Your judgment always outweighs these guidelines, and it’s fine to err on the side of affecting more creatures.
-For example, if eight zombies are crowded around a Fighter when the Bard centers a [Shatter](/spells/2619017-shatter) spell on the Fighter’s space, the spell’s area should definitely engulf all eight zombies, even though according to the table, a 10-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) includes only three creatures.
+Your judgment always outweighs these guidelines, and it's fine to err on the side of affecting more creatures.
+For example, if eight zombies are crowded around a Fighter when the Bard centers a [Shatter](/spells/2619017-shatter) spell on the Fighter's space, the spell's area should definitely engulf all eight zombies, even though according to the table, a 10-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) includes only three creatures.

 #### Targets in Area of Effect